rogersillito/club-site-admin/README.md

 ### File hosting

-* uploaded fiels are hosted using Amazon S3 storage: https://aws.amazon.com/s3/
+* uploaded files are hosted using Amazon S3 storage: https://aws.amazon.com/s3/
 * A bucket, and access key pair must be pre-configured for the site to use
 * The _.env_ file (root dir) must contain bucket/access key settings required to connect with S3, e.g.